noelmcloughlin/iot-edge-stepping-stones/blynk/README.rst

     node ./sensehat/index.js

-* The service "listens" for reads events on virtual pin V1, and returns SenseHAT temperature to virtual pin V2.
-Interact with the device from your Blynk app (Android/iOS).
+* The service "listens" for reads events on V1, and "sends"temperature to virtual pin V2.

+* On BlynkApp, interact with the device.

 Phone Sensors Blynk App
 =======================
 Blynk app can access phones sensors such as light, and accelerometer.
-A webhook could push collected light sensor data to other IoT platforms via via HTTPS.

-* In BlynkApp add a "Light Sensor" widget, output to V3.

-* In BlynkApp run "Light Sensor" to measure light intensity (lux).
+* In BlynkApp add a "Light Sensor" widget, output to V3, to measure light intensity (lux).

-* On your device kill the running NodeJs service.
+* kill the running node app.

 .. code-block:: bash